HOPLAB-LBP/fMRI-task-template/README.md

 ![trial_list](./src/readme_files/trial_list.png)

-The resulting trial list gets enhanced of several extra variables (trial number, etc.) and is then saved as `sub-xx_trial-list.tsv` in the results directory (`in.resDir`).
-On any given run, the file either already exists and is read, or gets created if it doesn't exist yet.
+The resulting trial list gets enhanced of several extra variables (trial number, etc.).
+Each time the script is executed, the trials corresponding to the run are extracted into the `runTrials` structure, which is then saved as `yyyy-mm-dd-hh-mm_sub-xx_run-xx_task-taskname.mat` in the results directory (`in.resDir`).

-Here are the variables that will be created in `sub-xx_trial-list.tsv`, on top of `stimuli` and any extra variable you enter in your `list_of_stimuli.tsv`:
+Here are the variables that will be created in the `trialList` structure, on top of `stimuli` and any extra variable you have entered in your `list_of_stimuli.tsv`:

 - `run`
 - `trialNb`